-- Apple Watch Faces Missing?
+- Apple Watch Faces missing or disappeared?
 Try these steps

 - How to change the order of Apple Watch faces

-According to Apple, the Stripes, Typograph, Memoji, GMT, Chronograph Pro, and Count Up watch faces are limited to the Series 4, Series 5, and Series 6 Apple Watch models, along with the Apple Watch SE.
+According to Apple, the Stripes, Typograph, Memoji, GMT, Chronograph Pro, and Count Up watch faces are limited to the Series 4+ Apple Watch models and the Apple Watch SE.

 The GMT Apple Watch face is only available only on Apple Watch SE and Apple Watch Series 4 and later.